 Modern Fortran language support for VSCode

 This extension provides support for the Fortran programming language.
-It includes syntax highlighting, code snippets and a linting based on
+It includes syntax highlighting, debugging, code snippets and a linting based on

 gfortran.
 You can download the Visual Studio Code editor from here.

 - Documentation on hover for intrinsic functions

 gfortran to show errors wiggles in your code